D0see/MeleeChess/README.md

 ### ToChange :
 1. Need to do a second path and clean the code.
 2. Need to useState stages instead of mutating the original array
-3. ~The code for boarddisplay is really disgusting i'm sorry.~
-4. ~structured clone might not work when i port this to electron.~ -> Change to stringify -> parse
-5. Change slide animation from % to vh
+3. Change slide animation from % to vh

 ## GameApp :

 ### Features to add :
 1. make electron.js launch dolphin with the generated gecko code on capture.
-2. Add castling & pawnpromotion
+2. Add castling (hard) & pawnpromotion
 3. Pat check

 ### Bugs: